Register for the 2017 4-H/MMPA Milk Marketing Tour by May 26

-MMPA, in collaboration with Michigan State University Extension, hosts this event at MMPA headquarters in Novi, Michigan.
-The 2016 tour will mark the 79th year of this program, making it the longest 4-H tour in existence.
-The program has introduced more than 4,000 youth to milk marketing principals, the duties and operations of a dairy cooperative, and allowed youth to see a side a different side of the dairy industry.
+MMPA, in collaboration with Michigan State University Extension, hosts this event every summer in Novi, Michigan, at MMPA headquarters.
+Since it started in 1935, the program has introduced more than 4,000 youth to milk marketing principals.
+The two-day tour explains the duties and operations of a dairy cooperative, the science behind milk testing, and allows youth to see how milk is processed and then shipped to consumers.

 Joe Diglio, MMPA general manager, recognizes the importance of encouraging and developing future dairy farmers, stating, “Youth development and education is a key strategic priority for MMPA and the dairy industry.
 As older generations of dairy farmers, employees, service providers and industry leaders shift off of their operations and out of their respective positions, we want to prepare the next generation for a successful transition.
 We feel a responsibility to ensure those stepping up to fill those roles understand the cooperative advantage and the basics of milk processing, hence our continued support of this tour as well as 4-H and FFA leadership opportunities.”

 Past tour participants speak to the value and knowledge gained from this experience.
 Lance Frahm of Saginaw County, a 2014 participant and youth co-chair of the 2015 tour, said, “The 4-H/MMPA Milk Marketing Tour gave me the opportunity to learn about the processing, marketing and selling of products after they leave the farm, giving me a more thorough understanding of the dairy industry as a whole.”